Work About Resume Contact

 Meet Pam.

-She's a graduate student verifying her identity for yet another university system.
-Before uploading her documents, she hesitates — unsure where her data will go or who can access it.
+She's a graduate student verifying her identity for yet another online portal.
+Before uploading her documents, she hesitates, unsure where her data will go or who can access it.

 Pam · Graduate Student · University of Washington